 Jim Butcher, Founder and Managing Partner

-As a strategist, innovator and advisor, Jim Butcher has over 25 years’ experience providing key insights and engaging decision makers and leaders to make better decisions across corporate, governments, academic, research, civic and non-profit sectors.
-Having worked globally worked in and with leading Fortune 100 companies, government, foundations to innovative start-ups, he uses advanced strategic thinking and scenario planning approaches, innovation, and customized engagement and leadership models for improved results and lasting solutions.
+As a strategist, innovator and advisor, Jim Butcher has over 25 years’ experience providing key insights and engaging decision makers and leaders to make better decisions across corporate, governments, academic, civic, and impact and sustainable investment sectors.
+Having worked globally worked in and with leading Fortune 100 companies, government, foundations, to impact and sustainable investing, he uses advanced strategic thinking and scenario planning approaches, innovation, and leadership models for improved results and lasting solutions.

-Previously, Jim served as a Managing Director at Morgan Stanley and a Senior Partner with the Global Business Network (GBN), the world’s leading global scenario planning consultancy.
-In both roles, he developed deep expertise in strategic and scenario planning across all industry sectors, complex systems, sustainability, leadership and social and sustainable impact investing and finance.
-His early career with the Ford Foundation, Boston Consulting Group (BCG) and working with the Clinton Administration provided a broad foundation in new public and civic sector strategy, foresight and innovation approaches, leadership development, social justice and more effectively addressing complex, system leadership issues that cross traditional institutional boundaries.
+Previously, Jim served as a Managing Director at Morgan Stanley and a Senior Partner with the Global Business Network (GBN), the world’s leading global scenario planning consultancy which drew from Pierre Wack’s and Royal Dutch/Shell’s scenario planning tradition.
+In both roles, he developed deep expertise in strategic and scenario planning across all industry sectors, complex systems, sustainability, leadership and for social and sustainable impact investing and finance.
+His early career with the Ford Foundation, Boston Consulting Group (BCG) and working with the Clinton Administration provided a broad foundation in new public and civic sector strategy, foresight and innovation approaches, leadership development, social justice and more effectively addressing complex, system leadership issues that cross traditional organizational boundaries.

 His most recent work includes helping corporate clients with developing new strategies in automotive, rapid digital technology convergence and acceleration, food and agriculture, energy (both oil & gas and renewables) and healthcare.
 Across all sectors, rapid digital technology is a major driver for most clients.
-In healthcare, clients are perplexed at how the U.S. healthcare system may evolve in coming years.
-In higher education, he has worked with state, academic and non-profits around the challenges facing higher education.
-Around complex problems such as climate change or food supplies, he has worked with government and non-profit groups around new innovative, collaborative approaches to provide more system leadership.
-And, for new start-up companies, such as Internet of Things (IoT), biotech and social impact investing, he has been an advisor for capital raising, growth, management teams, leadership and new financing from foundations, angel investors, private equity, venture capital and impact wealth advisors.
+In healthcare, for example, clients are perplexed at how the U.S. healthcare system may evolve in coming years.
+Around complex problems such as climate change and food supplies, he has worked with government and collaborative groups around new innovative approaches for funding for climate resilience.
+With impact and sustainable investing, he has been working with funds, boutiques, advisors and wealth managers on new innovative approaches.
+And, with new start-up companies, such as agriculture, water, energy, biotech and social impact investing, he has been an advisor for capital raising, growth, management teams, leadership and new financing from angel investors, private equity, venture capital and impact wealth advisors.